Nickhunt2243/lambda-calculus-interpreter/README.md

 ## Tokenizer

-The tokenizer performs lexical analysis — converting raw source text into a flat sequence of typed tokens.
+The tokenizer performs lexical analysis.
+Converting raw source text into a flat sequence of typed tokens.
 It works character by character, recognizing integer literals, boolean keywords, identifiers, reserved words, operators, arrows, equals signs, and parentheses.

 The tokenizer is hand-written without regular expression libraries, scanning the source in a single pass.
-Multi-character tokens such as `=>`, `==`, `<=`, and `>=` require lookahead — the tokenizer cannot determine the correct token until it reads the second character.
+Multi-character tokens such as `=>`, `==`, `<=`, and `>=` require lookahead. the tokenizer cannot determine the correct token until it reads the second character.
 This is the standard NFA-based behavior described in compiler literature: the tokenizer follows all possible paths simultaneously until sufficient input resolves the ambiguity.